Acknowledgement to Country

 - Respecting the Difference: An Aboriginal Cultural Training Framework for NSW Health

-NSW Health have also developed a wide range of policies, strategies and documents, relating to the health and wellbeing of Aboriginal peoples that Western NSW LHD align with.
+NSW Health have also developed a wide range of policies, strategies and document, relating to the health and wellbeing of Aboriginal peoples that Western NSW LHD align with.

 Our commitment to improving Aboriginal health